yafshar/xsum/README.md

 xsum_add(&sacc, 2.0);
 ```

-A small super accumulator can be added to a large one, or two small/large
+A small superaccumulator can be added to a large superaccumulator, as well as
-accumulators can be added together.
-Where, `xsum_add` can be used to add the
+two small superaccumulators can be added together. `xsum_add` can be used to add
-second accumulator to the first one without rounding them,
+the second superaccumulator to the first one without doing any rounding.

+Two large superaccumulator can also be added in the same way.
+In the case of the
+large superaccumulators, the second one internally will be rounded to a small
+superaccumulator and then the addition can be done.

 ```cpp
 // Small acumulators
 xsum_small_accumulator sacc1;